Give the Gift of Knowledge this Holiday Season 🌎 Gift Cards for the Curious Traveler

 This beautiful, baroque-styled domed basilica overlooks the Grand Canal.
 On its apex of the church’s pediment is a statue of the Virgin Mary, presiding over the city.
 Inside, the sacristy is definitely worth a visit since it holds important works of art by Titian and Tintoretto.

 We’ve outlined 13 things to see in Venice and the historical context you need before visiting them, but we’ve only given you the tip of the iceberg.
-Join us on our many tours in Venice, or learn about Venice online for deep-dives or introductions to the city!
+Join us on our many tours in Venice for more insights and history!

 A special thank you to our Venice experts:

-• Matteo Gabbrielli - take a tour with him in Venice or learn with him online
+• Matteo Gabbrielli - take a tour with him.

-• Sara Grinzato - take a tour with her in Venice or learn with her online
+• Sara Grinzato - take a tour with her.

-• Susan Steer - take a tour with her in Venice or learn with her online
+• Susan Steer - take a tour with her.

 Other blogs you may be interested in: